pigeonai-org/ViDove/README.md

 </details>

 ## Release
-- [09/07/25] We are happy to release our paper on arXiv： [ViDove: A Translation Agent System with Multimodal Context and Memory-Augmented Reasoning](https://arxiv.org/abs/2507.07306)
+- [09/07/25] 🔥**ViDove V1.0.0:** We are happy to release ViDove V1.0.0 and our paper on arXiv： [ViDove: A Translation Agent System with Multimodal Context and Memory-Augmented Reasoning](https://arxiv.org/abs/2507.07306)
 - [03/03/24]  We are happy to tell you that you could try to use RAG-boosted translation by selecting specific domain assistant in the UI under the translation section.
 - [12/20]🔥**ViDove V0.1 Released**: We are happy to release our initial version of ViDove: End-to-end Video Translation Toolkit.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Join Us
+**We are looking for talented people to join our team.
+If you are interested in our project, please send your resume to gggzmz@163.com.**

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Introducing **ViDove**, a pioneering video automated machine translation toolkit, meticulously crafted for professional domains.
-Developed by Pigeon.AI, ViDove promises rapid, precise, and relatable translations, revolutionizing the workflow of subtitle groups and translation professionals.
-It's an open-source tool, offering unparalleled flexibility, transparency, and security, alongside scalable architecture for customization.
-Featuring domain adaptation, ViDove effortlessly adjusts to various professional fields, and its end-to-end pipeline turns video links into captioned content with a single click.
-ViDove is not just a translation tool; it's a bridge connecting content across languages, making video translation more accessible, efficient, and accurate than ever.
+Introducing **ViDove**, a translation agent system that brings multimodal context and memory-augmented reasoning into an end-to-end video subtitling workflow.
+Inspired by professional translators, ViDove coordinates specialized agents (Vision, Auditory, Translation, Proofreader, Editor) over a unified memory to leverage visual/audio cues, domain knowledge, and retrieval-augmented context for accurate, consistent, and scalable translations.
+The system is open-source, modular, privacy-friendly, and configurable without model fine-tuning.

 Here's why:
-* **End-to-End Pipeline** (from video link to captioned video):
-  - **One-Click Deployment:** Users can deploy the tool with just one click.
-  - **Video Link to Translated Video:** Simply input a video link to generate a translated video with ease.
+* **Multimodal, agentic pipeline** (media/link → subtitles/video):
+  - Ingest YouTube links or local video/audio, extract frames and speech cues, then collaborate across agents to produce bilingual SRT and rendered video.
+  - Modular stages: ASR/SpeechLM → pre_process → LLM translation → post_process → output render.
-* **Domain Adaptation:**
+* **Memory-augmented reasoning**:
-  - Our pipeline is adaptable to various professional fields (e.g., StarCraft II).
-Users can easily upload customized dictionaries and fine-tune models based on specific data corpora.
+  - Short-term memory maintains intra-video context (translation history, visual/audio cues) for terminology and style consistency.
+  - Long-term memory integrates domain knowledge and optional web knowledge for better factuality and adaptation.
+* **Retrieval and domain adaptation**:
+  - Domain assistants with RAG and custom dictionaries help preserve terms and tone in specialized fields (e.g., StarCraft II).
+* **Quality and consistency**:
+  - Demonstrates higher BLEU/BLEURT and lower SubER versus strong baselines on DoveBench; see Experiments for tables.
-* **Open Source:**
+* **Open and extensible**:
-  - Our toolkit is entirely open source, and we warmly welcome and look forward to the participation of the broader developer community in the ongoing development of the toolkit.
+  - Streamlit UI for quick start; YAML configs in `configs/*.yaml`; plug in ASR models (e.g., Whisper), LLM providers, and tools to fit your environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>